arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 The `<device port>` is the name of the USB port that your computer assigned to the Nano ESP32.
 There are several ways to find it, depending on your Operating System, for example:

-- You can use the Arduino IDE 2.x,  [here](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) a guide.
+- You can use the Arduino IDE to know the port by [following this guide](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE).
 - You can look it using the Arduino Lab for MicroPython by clicking `Connect` after have connected the Alvik with the USB cable.
-- You can look at the list of the USB devices attach to the PC
+- You can look at the list of the USB devices attached to the PC

 6. Test `Hello World!`

-Now you can open the Arduino Lab for MicroPython, connect the Alvik, and open the example called `hello_world.py` in the `examples` folder.
-If everything works as expected you'll see something like this
+Now you can open the Arduino Lab for MicroPython, connect Alvik and open the example called `hello_world.py` in the `examples` folder.
+If everything works as expected you'll see something like the following image:

 ![Hello World OLED](assets/hello.png)